 - 1. Do public school physical education programs really affect health-related fitness and motor skill development? - 2.
-What has been the impact of the Americans with Disabilities Act (ADA) on public school physical education programs? - 3.
+What are the effects of physical activity during pregnancy? - 3.
 What does it mean to "throw like a girl?"
 (Sex differences in throwing) - 4.
 What are the long-term effects of anabolic steroid use in body builders? - 5.
 Does artificial turf contribute to athletic injuries? - 6.
 Boxing and Parkinson's disease: Is Muhammad Ali the norm, or the exception? - 7.
 What effects does physical exercise have on reducing stress? - 8.
 Is there a relationship between physical exercise and cognitive skills? - 9.
 Is there a relationship between weight-bearing exercise and osteoporosis in aging? - 10.
 What are the effects of cell phone use on motor vehicle driving safety?